Macrometacorp/docs/docs/CLI/index.md

 1. Script serverless workflows via GitHub.
 1. Easily learn commands with consistent verbs, nouns, and flags.

+You can use commands with the GDN Command Line Interface (CLI) to perform the same actions you can perform in the GUI or API.

 ## Prerequisites

 Install Node.js and npm.
 We recommend using a version manager such as [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) (Node Version Manager).